defenseunicorns/uds-cli/docs/quickstart-and-usage.md

 #### Pre-Deploy View

-When `deploy` is executed, the bundle's metadata, along with a list of its packages and each package's overrides or Zarf variables, will be outputted to the terminal.
+When `uds deploy` is executed, the bundle's metadata, along with a list of its packages and each package's overrides and Zarf variables, will be outputted to the terminal.
 Unlike [`inspect --list-variables`](#viewing-variables), this output will show the value set for each override or Zarf variable.
-Overrides and variables that have not been set will not show in the output.
+Overrides and variables that have not been set will not be shown in the output.

 {{% alert-note %}}
 To view this output more easily or for troubleshooting, run `deploy` without the `--confirm` flag.